It can be difficult to manage all the different bills and payments in our lives.

 Speaking to the receiving parent

-If you’re using the Child Maintenance Service (CMS) and stop making payments without telling them why, they will add on fees and charges to the amount you owe.
+If you’re using the Child Maintenance Service (CMS) and stop making payments without telling them why, they'll add on fees and charges to the amount you owe.
 If you pay directly to your ex and stop paying, they can contact the CMS and ask for the money to be collected so you must take action.

-First, talk to the other parent and try and reach a compromise.
+First, talk to the other parent and try to reach a compromise.
 This is the quickest and simplest way to reach an agreement.
 Good communication and empathy are important, as well as being honest about your financial situation.

 Ask if you can reduce child maintenance payments for now.
 Then plan to return to the normal, higher amount when your income returns to normal.

 If you can’t come to an arrangement, and your income has dropped by at least 25%, contact the Child Maintenance Service, to make them aware.
-There’s a chance they might be able to offer more support because of the pandemic.

 Remember, it's important to report any changes to your circumstances by contacting the Child Maintenance ServiceOpens in a new window